Every fish Pokémon in the series, ranked from worst to best

 Image via The Pokémon Company

-This pair of evolving fish does a bit better, thanks to their cool color designs and bodies, which actually glow at night.
-That’s why “neon” is in the name.
+Finneon and Lumineon both look like fish.
+They are both pretty cool thanks to their color designs and bodies, which actually glow at night.
+That’s why “neon” is in their names.

 Chinchou / Lanturn